spinnaker/spinnaker.github.io/guides/developer/plugin-creators/deck-plugin.md

 {% include toc %}

-This guide explains how to set up a local Spinnaker environment on your MacBook so you can test the `pf4jStagePlugin`, which has both Orca and Deck components.
+This guide explains how to set up a local Spinnaker environment on your Mac or Windows environment so you can test the `pf4jStagePlugin`, which has both Orca and Deck components.
 Spinnaker services running locally communicate with the other Spinnaker services running in a local VM.
 Although this guide is specific to the `pf4jStagePlugin`, you can adapt its contents to test your own plugin.

 Example Spinnaker setup:

-* OSX using IP 192.168.64.1 and the VM using 192.168.64.5
+* OSX or Windows using IP 192.168.64.1 and the VM using 192.168.64.5
 * Orca running on `http://192.168.64.1:8083`
 * Deck running on `http://192.168.64.1:9000`
 * All other services running in the VM on 192.168.64.5